fariasf/drdt/drdt-vagrant/README.md

 	3 ) Latest version of VirtualBox

-	4 ) The vagrant diskresize plugin is required.
+	4 ) The vagrant disksize plugin is required.

 		To install :